simple summer dinners on the grill with our spicy marinade

 The holiday weekend was forecast as a scorcher here in Vermont, with temperatures soaring into the 90s and the humidity cranking up.
 Perfect time to make herby gin and tonics and fire up the grill for some outdoor lolling and feasting!

 We gathered some fresh, local vegetables from a nearby farmstand, and grabbed a few ripe peaches and freshly picked strawberries for dessert.
-Slicing the spring onion, summer squash, peppers and firm tofu into chunks made it easy to put together a platter of colorful skewers, alternating the cut veggies with whole cherry tomatoes and cremini mushrooms, stems removed, for a variety of flavors and textures as well as some protein for the vegetarians.
+Cutting the spring onion, summer squash, peppers and firm tofu into chunks made it easy to put together a platter of colorful skewers, alternating the cut veggies with whole cherry tomatoes and cremini mushrooms, stems removed, for a variety of flavors and textures as well as some protein for the vegetarians.

 While the grill was heating up we lightly brushed the skewers (shake up the bottle first so all of the spices and chocolate are mixed well) with our grilling sauce which we make in small batches during the summertime, or you can make your own at home with our recipe at the end of this post.
 Made with coconut oil, coffee, maple bourbon, infused vinegar, bittersweet chocolate and a melange of spices and chilis, the oil coats and protects the moisture in the veggies while they cook, and the little bit of sugar fuels the maillard reaction for a crust of caramelized, seared goodness that makes food cooked over a flame or hot coals so delicious.

 Now is the time to brush salmon, swordfish or other seafood with some of our spicy sauce, just before popping it over the coals.